Skip to main content

 3. Open Amazon Bedrock service page.

-Step 3: Enable Model Access for Anthropic Claude
+Step 3: Model Access

 Steps to Get AWS Access Key and Secret Key for Bedrock